himanshu20163/react_calculator/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## App.js file call to Udesign Component this component showing a all design and functionalty

+### Udesign component data multiple showing button all click function call to assume that ac button click to clear two state
+because of first clear data and string cocant data

+after that equal function call to calaulate the result just showing i use the eval function to caluclating the result

+##thankyou

 ### `npm test`